 If you can’t decide where to register your trademark — apply in your home country as your first step.
 You should have your mark protected in at least one country, later I will explain why.

 There are 3 main strategies suitable for e-commerce businesses, which will help you to protect your mark.
-They require a different amount of time and money and provide with different degrees of reliability.
+They require a different amount of time and money and provide different degrees of reliability.

 “The size matters” — a cost-effective strategy which gives you enough protection.
 You choose the most important markets and file your trademark there.